alexeygrigorev/minsearch/README.md

 # minsearch

-A minimalistic text search engine that uses TF-IDF and cosine similarity for text fields and exact matching for keyword fields.
-The library provides two implementations:
+A minimalistic search engine that provides both text-based and vector-based search capabilities.
+The library provides three implementations:

-1. `Index`: A basic search index using scikit-learn's TF-IDF vectorizer
+1. `Index`: A basic search index using scikit-learn's TF-IDF vectorizer for text fields
 2. `AppendableIndex`: An appendable search index using an inverted index implementation that allows for incremental document addition
+3. `VectorSearch`: A vector search index using cosine similarity for pre-computed vectors

 ## Features

 - Text field indexing with TF-IDF and cosine similarity
+- Vector search with cosine similarity for pre-computed embeddings
 - Keyword field filtering with exact matching
-- Field boosting for fine-tuning search relevance
+- Field boosting for fine-tuning search relevance (text-based search)
 - Stop word removal and custom tokenization
 - Support for incremental document addition (AppendableIndex)
 - Customizable tokenizer patterns and stop words